Table of Contents

-We have been told that having a glass of wine daily can be good for our health, but there are times you don’t want to indulge in alcohol but still crave the flavor of your favorite drinks.
-In the past, non-alcoholic beverages were pretty much limited to drinks you’d find on the kid’s menu or “near beer” products like O’Doul’s.
-And, frankly, O’Doul’s has always been kind of a joke.
-Fortunately, we’re living through a golden age of non-alcoholic drinks, as the mocktail renaissance continues full steam ahead.
+In the past, nonalcoholic beverages were pretty much limited to drinks you’d find on the kid’s menu and a small selection of near-beers.
+Fortunately, we’re living through a golden age of nonalcoholic beverages as the mocktail renaissance continues full steam ahead.

 In cities like Los Angeles and New York, you can even find craft mocktail bars that don’t serve any alcohol at all.
-In 2021, the mocktail has officially gone mainstream, with many bars and restaurants offering a dedicated mocktails section on their menus.
-In addition, the proliferation of CBD-infused drinks has offered more grown-up sophistication to this product category.
-Here at Spy, we’ve also reviewed brands like Ritual Zero Proof, which offer non-alcoholic versions of your favorite spirits.
+The mocktail has officially gone mainstream, with many bars and restaurants offering a dedicated mocktails section on their menus.
+Here at Spy, we’ve also reviewed brands like Ritual Zero Proof, which offer nonalcoholic versions of your favorite spirits.

-Bitter liquors can be oh so wonderful as they blend well with many things.
+Bitter liquors can be excellent as they blend well with many things.
 If you have ever had a Negroni, you know what we mean.
-Campari is one of the most well-known apéritifs there is, and the spirit of its infusion of herbs and fruit is captured in Ghia a non-alcoholic apéritif.
+Campari is one of the most well-known apéritifs there is, and the spirit of its infusion of herbs and fruit is captured in Ghia, a nonalcoholic apéritif.
 Serve with seltzer or orange juice.

 Lyre’s Italian Orange Non-Alcoholic Spirit